Can you get CBD oil? CBD pills? CBD salve? The short answer is yes! Check out this CBD guide to learn about all the different types of CBD products.

 You’re already familiar with cannabidiol (CBD) and how it doesn’t produce a “high.”
 But there’s probably a lot you don’t know about CBD products, such as how many different types there are and which type is the best to take for your needs.

-While CBD may seem like a fairly new product, its chemical structure was actually discovered in 1942.
+CBD seems like a fairly new product, but its chemical structure was actually discovered in 1942.
 Its recent popularity can be traced in part to the 2018 Farm Bill, which legalized CBD derived solely from hemp.

 Because of this, people could now talk openly about CBD and even buy it at a store.
 They didn’t even need a prescription, and the new availability sparked a boom.